xrrocha/word-scrambler/README.md

 includes a carefully selected set of additional packages that covers a lot of the most commonly used classes (I/O, ranges, collections, text, etc.)

-Our Java implementation, on the other hand, we require 9 imports that can be abbreviated, at most, to:
+In our Java implementation, on the other hand, we require 9 imports that can be abbreviated, at most, to:

 ```java